hjshah142/Text-Summarization-Scientific-paper-and-Wikipedia-articles/README.md

-# Text Summarization on scientific datasets and wikipedia articles
+# Text Summarization on scientific research paper datasets and wikipedia articles
 Main tasks of this python projects:
 1. Extract text (abstract , content (body)) from the pdf files of research paper using  different python libraries to extract text from the pdf

 2. Text summarization on arxiv and pubmed datasets using different extractive and abstractive text summarization algorithms

 3. Text summarization on wikipedia articles using different extractive and abstractive text summarization algorithms
+4. Text summarization on the latex files of research papers using different extractive and abstractive text summarization algorithms

 - Extracting text from the pdf using following libraries:
     - Apache Tika